rahulc0dy/micro-auth/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+---

 ## Contributing

-We welcome contributions to make Authentication Microservice better for everyone.
+We welcome contributions to make Micro Auth better for everyone.
 Please review our [Contributing Guidelines](https://github.com/rahulc0dy/micro-auth/blob/master/docs/CONTRIBUTING.md) to get started.